mbloch/mapshaper/docs/development/frame-tool-design.md

 - Change-scale drag with size locked: page size constant, percentage changes;
   fixed-aspect drag anchoring is preserved.
 - Undo after a frame drag restores the extent, the overlay and the readout.
-- Create, remove, rename and numeric edits produce correct undo and replayable session history.
+- Create, delete, rename and numeric edits produce correct undo and replayable session history.
 - Opening a recognized frame does not expose reserved fields in the generic attribute editor.
-- Selecting a different layer with the frame tool open does not close it.
+- Selecting a different layer while resize mode is open does not close it.
 - Fit visible layers uses the current pinned/visible stack but creates no persistent membership metadata.
 - Entering table view suspends preview and returning restores it.